 - Hilary Emmett (University of East Anglia)

 - Sarah Thelen (University College Cork)

-Join us for a discussion of issues of poverty, class, and inclusion, and how the cost of living crisis impacts our pedagogies.
+We met to discuss issues of poverty, class and inclusion, and how the cost of living crisis impacts our pedagogies.

 Reading: NSS Student Cost of Living Report (September 2022)